 The call for nominations are currently closed

 The Macfarlane Burnet Medal and Lecture recognises scientific research of the highest standing in the biological sciences.
 It is a career award that commemorates the contributions to science by Nobel Laureate Professor Sir Frank Macfarlane Burnet OM KBE MD FAA FRS Nobel Laureate.
 Along with the Matthew Flinders and Ruby Payne-Scott Medals, it is one of the most prestigious career awards of the Academy.
-Nominations for this award are invited from Academy Fellows only and nominated candidates should normally be resident in Australia.
-Candidates may be non Fellows.
+Nominated candidates should normally be resident in Australia.
+Candidates and nominees may be non Fellows.

 Referee reports are not required as part of the nomination process for this award.

 This award is open to nominations for candidates from all genders.
 The Australian Academy of Science encourages nominations of female candidates and of candidates from a broad geographical distribution.

 If you need more information, please contact the Awards Officer at email@example.com or phone +61 (0)2 6201 9407.